-1. Population Needs

-1.1 National/local context and evidence base

 This section should set the context for the service being commissioned.
-For

-r a mental health service it may be relevant that one in six people at some stage will experience a mental health issue.
+For example, for a mental health service it may be relevant that one in six people at some stage will experience a mental health issue.
 Locally, prevalence may be higher or lower than national averages.

+2. Outcomes

-2. Outcomes 2.1 NHS Outcomes Framework domains & indicators Domain Preventing people from dying prematurely 1 Domain Enhancing quality of life for people with long- 2 term conditions Domain Helping people to recover from episodes of ill- 3 health or following injury Domain Ensuring people have a positive experience of 4 care Domain Treating and caring for people in safe 5 environment and protecting them from avoidable harm Any relevan t indicators from the NHS Outcomes Framework may be added here.
-If the provider is to be held accountable for them, they should be included in the locally agree ed quality requirements.
-2.2 Local defined outcomes Any broad o outcomes to which the service should be working should be inserted here.
-3. Scope 3.1 Aims and c bjectives of service A brief description of the aims and/ or objectives of the service may be included here.
-Service specifications should clearly set out requirements for protected • • re there is a need to do so.
-3.2 Service description/care pathway This section should include a brief description of the service being commissioned.
-For some se ervices, it may be relevant to describe the care pathway.
-3.3 3.3 Population covered Where the service is not subject to patient choice and where the service is limited population, the description of that population should be included in this section 3.4 • • ance and exclusion criteria may be used to identify any clinical criteria used for the service.
-3.5 dence with other services/providers The services commissioned under a contract may be part of a wider care pathway.
+2.1 NHS Outcomes Framework domains & indicators

+Domain 1 Preventing people from dying prematurely Domain 2 Enhancing quality of life for people with long- term conditions Domain 3 Helping people to recover from episodes of ill- health or following injury Domain 4 Ensuring people have a positive experience of care Domain 5 Treating and caring for people in safe environment and protecting them from avoidable harm

+Any relevant indicators from the NHS Outcomes Framework may be added here.
+If the provider is to be held accountable for them, they should be included in the locally agreed quality requirements.

+2.2 Local defined outcomes

+Any broad outcomes to which the service should be working should be inserted here.

+3. Scope

+3.1 Aims and objectives of service

+A brief description of the aims and/ or objectives of the service may be included here.
+Service specifications should clearly set out requirements for protected groups where there is a need to do so.

+3.2 Service description/care pathway

+This section should include a brief description of the service being commissioned.
+For some services, it may be relevant to describe the care pathway.

+3.3 Population covered

+Where the service is not subject to patient choice and where the service is limited to a defined population, the description of that population should be included in this section.

+3.4 Any acceptance and exclusion criteria

+This section may be used to identify any clinical criteria used for the service.

+3.5 Interdependence with other services/providers

+The services commissioned under a contract may be part of a wider care pathway.
 If this is the case, how the service links into and works with other services or providers can be identified here.

-4. Applicable Service Standards 4.1 national standards (e.g. NICE) 4.2 standards set out in Guidance and/or issued by a competent Royal Colleges) 4.3 Applicable local standards may be used to identify NICE standards, other national standards ally agreed standards that are relevant to the service.
-5. quality requirements and CQUIN goals 5.1 Applicable quality requirements (See Schedule 4 Parts A-C)
+4. Applicable Service Standards

+- 4.1 Applicable national standards (e.g. NICE) - 4.2 Applicable standards set out in Guidance and/or issued by a competent body (e.g. Royal Colleges)

+4.3 Applicable local standards This section may be used to identify NICE standards, other national standards and any locally agreed standards that are relevant to the service.

+5. Applicable quality requirements and CQUIN goals

+5.1 Applicable quality requirements (See Schedule 4 Parts A-C)